stases/math4ai_temp/docs/essentials/bases.md

 The second condition tells us that we must be able to represent **any** vector from the vector space using a linear combination of the basis vectors.
 These two conditions combined lead to the fact that for a basis of a $$n$$-dimensional vector space we must have exactly $$n$$ linearly independent basis vectors.

+{: .summary}
+In linear algebra, a basis is a set of vectors that allows us to uniquely represent any vector in a given vector space.
+By doing so, we break down complex objects into simpler components, making computations easier and providing insight into the structure of the vector space.
+A basis can be thought of as a set of independent vectors whose linear combination can uniquely represent any vector.
+Formally, vectors form a basis if and only if the basis vectors are linearly independent and they span the vector space.